Chart Color Schemes

 Health performance in Point Lonsdale - Queenscliff is well below average with prevalence of common health conditions notable across both younger and older age cohorts

 Point Lonsdale - Queenscliff faces significant health challenges, with common conditions prevalent across both younger and older age groups.
-Private health cover is notably high at approximately 59% of the total population (3,570 people), compared to 56.2% in the rest of Victoria.
+Private health cover stands at approximately 59% of the total population (3,570 people), higher than the state average of 56.2%.

-The most common medical conditions are arthritis and mental health issues, affecting 12.3% and 7.3% of residents respectively.
-However, 61.5% of residents report being completely free from medical ailments, compared to 66.8% in the rest of Victoria.
-The area has a higher proportion of seniors aged 65 and over at 44.2%, or 2,686 people, than the state average of 24.2%.
-Despite this, health outcomes among seniors are strong, performing better than the general population in health metrics.
+The most common medical conditions are arthritis (12.3%) and mental health issues (7.3%).
+Conversely, 61.5% of residents report no medical ailments, compared to 66.8% across Victoria.
+The area has a higher proportion of seniors aged 65 and over at 44.2% (2,686 people), compared to the state average of 24.2%.
+Despite this, health outcomes among seniors are strong, outperforming the general population in health metrics.

 Frequently Asked Questions - Health